hack-different/apple-knowledge/README.md

 ## [CREDITS](CREDITS)

-Hack Different's Knowledge is a product of the entire community and belongs to the community.
+Hack Different - Apple Knowledge is a product of the entire community and belongs to the community.
 It is facilitated by the volunteer work of the Hack Different moderation team.

 Portions of data and knowledge come from <https://theiphonewiki.org>, <https://libimobiledevice.org>, and